 - Any other details you feel are relevant.

 We are extremely grateful to the UK Government for these channels which are working well for both Government and SMP members.
 We do not take this for granted.

 However, we continue to take serious issue with the policy underpinning the UK’s visa system and specifically the way we feel those from Africa are particularly ill-treated through the system.
-We have been active for almost a decade now lobbying on this issue, including co-authoring a recent all-party parliamentary report.
+We have been active for almost a decade now lobbying on this issue, including co-authoring a 2019 all-party parliamentary report.